 So yes my cup overflows, but it is only a very small cup.

 But I am not smug.
 I have work to do.
 Perhaps this being the most important and final piece of this puzzle of happiness: the digging up of the dead.

-I thought about how two worlds can aline for six years, a big chunk of a life, several chapters long, align like two perfect cords for a time, pitch perfect, until a wavering leads them astray, to a love discordant.
+I thought about how two worlds can aline for six years, a big chunk of life, several chapters long, align like two perfect cords for a time, pitch-perfect, until a wavering leads them astray, to a love discordant.
 It’s a common story.
-Such miss steps and gone awrys are almost impossible to perceive at the time, and hindsight would make a most perfect relationship councillor wouldn’t it.
+Such miss-steps and gone awry are almost impossible to perceive at the time, and hindsight would make a most perfect relationship councillor wouldn’t it.
 But life and how it will unfold is as easy to foresee as the snaking path of a mighty river while you’re being swept down it.

 But now, a few days on, as I look at it now, I know it has nothing to do with me, had no need to make me feel bad, to feel those things of yesterday, of pain, of shame, of anger, of sadness, of loss, feeling like a murder of someone still living, but unable ever to ask for either forgiveness or to forgive.

 I’ve written a lot in the past about the inability to move on, well not quickly, the reality just an illusion, a trick of forgetting, real forgetting only glacier fast.
 The hurt I felt that caused my music to stop dead I feel it now, all that came after, the hurt I gave back, to make her feel what I had felt, that hateful betrayal, well I feel it now.
 And it makes me feel… something, something I don’t want to feel, unwanted, unloved, rotten.